 Reporting a 529 plan on your taxes

-It’s not required for you to report 529 plan contributions on your federal tax return.
+It’s not required to report 529 plan contributions on your federal tax return.
 However, you’ll need to report them on your state taxes if your state has income tax.
-You’ll also need to report any withdrawals that were not used for qualified educational expenses.
+You’ll also need to report any withdrawals not used for qualified educational expenses.

 Most states allow you to take a deduction if you invest in a plan offered by that state.
-But a handful of states offer a deduction regardless of where the plan is from: Arizona, Arkansas, Kansas, Minnesota, Missouri, Montana and Pennsylvania.
-This means that you don’t need to live in the state where the plan is offered to take advantage of a tax deduction.
+Arizona, Arkansas, Kansas, Minnesota, Missouri, Montana and Pennsylvania offer a deduction regardless of where the plan is from.
+This means you don’t need to live in the state where the plan is offered to take advantage of a tax deduction.

 Tax benefits are usually available to anyone who contributes to a 529 plan, including parents, grandparents and anyone else who contributes to an account.

-Because of gift tax laws, you will also need to complete form 709 when doing your taxes if you contribute more than $16,000 each year to a 529 plan.
-However, you won’t necessarily be taxed on amounts exceeding $16,000; those amounts will simply count against your lifetime gift and estate tax exemption, which currently sits at $12.06 million.
+Because of gift tax laws, you must complete form 709 when doing your taxes if you contribute more than $16,000 each year to a 529 plan.
+However, you won’t necessarily be taxed on amounts exceeding $16,000.
+Those amounts will count against your lifetime gift and estate tax exemption, which currently sits at $12.06 million.